 Select an RPI appropriate to the remote I/O network scan time and to your application.
+You can use the diagnostic counters (see page 48) to obtain the remote I/O network scan time.

-- The AN-X3-MOD-MON supports Unicast connections from the ControlLogix. - Use the web interface of the ENBT module that connects to the AN-X to view the communication loading of the ENBT module.
+The AN-X-MOD-MAS supports Unicast connections from the ControlLogix.

+Use the web interface of the ENBT module that connects to the AN-X to view the communication loading of the ENBT module.